spinda/glyph/README.md

 ## Legal

-The Haskell implementation and most of the files in this repository are (c) 2016 Michael Smith and licensed under the BSD3 license.
+The Haskell implementation and associated files are (c) 2016 Michael Smith and released under the BSD3 license.

 The original algorithm and letter form files were developed for [Muse-CGH](https://github.com/MrVPlussOne/Muse-CGH), which is (c) 2016 Wei